gocodeup/intro-to-testing-js/README.md

 - Type `git status`, again, to make sure that all files are added and committed.
 - Finally, push your work by running `git push`.
 Pushing uploads your new commits to your remote repository, meaning your own fork on GitHub.

-### Now let's make sure our function returns the right data type.
+### Exercise #2 Now let's make sure our function returns the right data type.
 - New tests will each have their own `expect`, `it`,  the `describe`
 - Step 1: The smallest possible test, now that the function exists, is to ensure that calling the function gives us a string.
 Inside of `tests.js`, add an assertion to `sayHello` that it "should return a string when called.".
 The test should look similar to `expect(typeof sayHello()).toBe("string")`
 - Step 2: Run all tests to make sure that the new test starts red.
 - Step 3: Have your `sayHello` function return a string.
 The simplest code and smallest change possible is to return an empty string `return ""`.
 - Step 4: Now, run all the tests to ensure that the previously red test is now turned green by our impelementation.
-- Step 6: Repeat (Move onto the next test)
 - Step 5: There's nothing to refactor.
+- Step 6: Repeat (Repeat the process by moving to build the next, small test)
 - Always: Add, commit, and push your work to GitHub.

-### Let's keep going w/ our TDD cycle
+### Exercise #3 - Add a realistic test
 - Step 1: It's time to add a realistic assertion.
 In `tests.js`, assert that `sayHello("Jane")` returns `"Hello, Jane!"`.
 Our first test should be *super* simple and *super* small.
 - Step 2: Run all tests and make sure that this newly added test is red.
 - Step 3: If the test wants us to return `"Hello, Jane!"` then literally write `return "Hello, Jane!";` because that's the simplest way to green a test looking for `"Hello, Jane!"`.
 - Step 4: Run all tests.
 They should all be green at this point.
 - Step 5: It's too soon to refactor.
-- Step 6: Repeat
+- Step 6: Repeat (meaning to add another test, so move to the next exercise)

-### Add another small, simple test and repeat the cycle
+### Exercise #4 Add another small, simple test
 - Step 1:  In `tests.js`, assert that `sayHello("Alex")` returns `"Hello, Alex!"`.
 Our first test should be *super* simple and *super* small.
 This means that our our test should look like `expect(sayHello("Alex")).toBe("Hello, Alex!")`.
 - Step 2: Run all tests and make sure that this newly added test is red.
 - Step 3: It's challenging not to jump to the "correct" answer already, but let's stay close to the method.
 Write *just* enough code to green the test.
 This means making sure that the `sayHello`  function definition inside of `code.js` takes an an input argument.
 If `input === "Alex"`, then we `return "Hello, Alex!"` else `return "Hello, Jane!"`.
 Don't get too fancy, yet.
 A cornerstone of TDD is refactoring only once you have a handful of green tests, not just one or two with new inputs.
 - Step 4: Run all tests, expecting that all are now green.
 Does each test turn green?
 If so, then we can proceed.
 We can't refactor unless we have greened a test, even with a hard-coded implementation.
 - Step 5: If you feel the urge to refactor already, hang on!
 Let's add one more test!
-- Step 6: Repeat!
+- Step 6: Repeat (add another test!)

-### One more test before refactoring...
+### Exercise 6 One more test before refactoring...
 - Step 1: Add another (tiny) assertion!
 In `tests.js`, assert that `sayHello("Pat")` returns `"Hello, Pat!"`.
 Since our tests should be super simple, the assertion should be `expect(sayHello("Pat")).toBe("Hello, Pat!")`
 - Step 2: Run all tests and make sure that this newly added test is red and failing.
 - Step 3: Again, you may feel the urge to jump to the "correct" answer already.
 Let's stay on target.
 Write *just* enough code to green the test.
 For this case, *just enough* code means adding another conditional such that if `input === "Pat"`, then the function should have `return "Hello, Pat!"`.